CAN THE DEAD BE HONOURED OR HARMED?

 It just doesn’t make sense to say that the dead (corpse, carcass, bones or dust) can be honoured or harmed.

-Honouring or harming the dead can only make sense in the realms of metaphysics and religion, and of course, these two (metaphysics and religion) are, from time immemorial and hitherto apparently areas of much controversies.
+Honouring or harming the dead can only make sense in the realm of metaphysics and religion, and of course, these two (metaphysics and religion) are, from time immemorial and hitherto apparently areas of much controversies.